zac11/protractor-demo-new/README.md

 #####protractor-demo-new

-protractor is an e2e (end-to-end) testing framework used for testing angular applications.
+[Protractor](http://www.protractortest.org/#/) is an e2e (end-to-end) testing framework used for testing angular applications.

 # SetUp :